 All operators are instructed to split the snow as evenly as possible on both sides of the road, sharing the snow load.
 Sometimes parked cars create an uneven split in the snow.
-Residents are reminded that parked cars restrict snow clearing activities and owners are subject to fine and/or tow.
-Please do your part, and do not park on the street during storms.
+Residents are reminded that parked cars restrict snow clearing activities and owners are subject to a fine and/or tow.
+Please do your part, and do not park on the street during a winter storm event.